-DR WANGSHENG ZHU
+PROF WANGSHENG ZHU

-Dr Wangsheng Zhu completed his PhD at the School of Biological Sciences, Monash University in 2014.
+Prof Wangsheng Zhu completed his PhD at the School of Biological Sciences, Monash University in 2014.
 After a highly successful PhD, Wangsheng obtained a Postdoctoral position to work at the Max-Planck Institute for Developmental Biology, Tuebingen, Germany.
-Dr. Wangsheng will be starting his own research group in China this year.
+Prof Wangsheng Zhu is currently a Professor at Chinese Agricultural University, Beijing.